jpype-project/jpype/doc/userguide.rst

 ..
 [10] Java boxed types are mapped to Python primitives, but will
         produce an implicit conversion even if the Python type is an exact match.
-This is to allow for resolution between methods that take both a java primitve and a java boxed type.
+This is to allow for resolution between methods that take both a Java primitve and a Java boxed type.

 ..
 [11] Boxed to ``java.lang.Long`` as there is no difference
         between long and int in Python3,